AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-30798 ENGCOM-8717-->

-*  Order emails sent from the Admin now use the store locale not the locale that is associated with the administrator’s account.
+*  Order emails sent from the Admin now use the store locale not the locale that is associated with the administrator's account.
 [GitHub-26521](https://github.com/magento/magento2/issues/26521)

 ### UI